Forensic Scientist

 Best Rated

-Asked by jejeh over 8 years ago
+Asked by Kamryn almost 9 years ago

 Is there anything wrong with having glasses or contact lenses if you want to be a forensic scientist?
 Will it interfere with your chances at being hired?

-Asked by Barry89 almost 9 years ago
+Asked by Barry89 about 9 years ago

 No. I've worn glasses since the 5th grade and had no trouble being hired.